 The CJ Cup Golf Betting Tips

 Bet UK's golf betting expert Luke Tredget is back with his latest round of golf betting tips for the CJ Cup.
+You can also get golf betting tips for all major golf events at Bet UK's sports betting blog.

 The PGA Tour travels to Korea this week and this will be the second year Nine Bridges on Jeju Island has hosted the event.
 Last year blustery winds dominated the event and whilst the wind looks set to be not as strong this time around it still looks likely to play some part.
 There is plenty of water in-play around the course and the greens are tricky and undulating.
 This is a limited field event and there is no halfway cut.